D.C. Council to Consider Domestic Workers Rights Bill

 The D.C.
 Council is considering a bill that would expand the rights of domestic workers including formalizing work arrangements and benefits.

 D.C.
-Councilmember Elissa Silverman (I-At Large) has introduced “The Domestic Worker Employment Rights Amendment Act of 2022” that would require anyone hiring a domestic worker in the District for more than five hours to provide the employee a written contract establishing their hours, pay, duties and other specifics about the work being performed.
-The legislation would end the carve-out of domestic workers from two key laws in the District: the D.C.
-Human Rights Act, which offers protection against workplace discrimination, and the Occupational Safety and Health Act which ensures workplace safety provisions apply to homes where domestic work takes place.
+Council member Elissa Silverman (I-At Large) has introduced the Domestic Worker Employment Rights Amendment Act of 2022, which would require anyone hiring a domestic worker in the District for more than five hours to provide the employee a written contract establishing their hours, pay, duties and other specifics about the work being performed.

 Silverman’s bill would apply to the more than 9,000 domestic workers in the District, many of whom are women of color and immigrants.
-Domestic workers in the District constitute home caregivers (41%, agency and nonagency), nannies (24%), house cleaners (19%), and others (15%).
-Joining Silverman in introducing the legislation is Councilmembers Brianne K. Nadeau (D-Ward 1), Janeese Lewis George (D-Ward 4), Charles Allen (D-Ward 6), Brooke Pinto (D-Ward 2), Anita Bonds (D-At Large), Christina Henderson (I-At Large) and Kenyan McDuffie (D-Ward 5).
+Domestic workers in the District constitute home caregivers (41%, agency and nonagency), nannies (24%), house cleaners (19%) and others (15%).
+D.C.
+Council members Brianne K. Nadeau (D-Ward 1), Janeese Lewis George (D-Ward 4), Charles Allen (D-Ward 6), Brooke Pinto (D-Ward 2), Anita Bonds (D-At Large), Christina Henderson (I-At Large) and Kenyan McDuffie (D-Ward 5) have signed on as co-introducers of Silverman’s bill.

 Silverman said her legislation is long overdue.

-George, who attended the news conference with her colleagues Allen and Henderson, said the plight of the city’s domestic workers reminds her of the work of one of her ancestors.
+George, who attended the news conference with her colleagues Allen and Henderson, said the plight of the city’s domestic workers reminds her of one of her ancestors.

-Altagracia Kubinyi is an activist with the National Domestic Workers Alliance (NDWA), an organization that has worked for years to get the council to pass legislation similar to Silverman’s.
-Kubinyi said as a domestic worker, employers would take advantage of her.
+Altagracia Kubinyi serves as an activist with the National Domestic Workers Alliance (NDWA), an organization that has worked for years to persuade the council to pass legislation similar to Silverman’s.
+Kubinyi said as a domestic worker, employers often took advantage of her.

 Kubinyi said she joined the NDWA to support the rights of her colleagues and likes the progress that has been made.